 Before you settle, you still have legal options.
 After you accept a settlement, it is almost impossible to reopen the claim or negotiate further.
 In some cases, you may not need an attorney to help you settle a hail insurance claim fairly.
 If you feel like the insurance company is being communicative and polite, then you may be able to continue to negotiate for fair payment on your own.
 However, you should reach out for legal help when:

-- There are mysterious delays in resolving your claim.
+There are mysterious delays in resolving your hail claim

-The attorneys with the Voss Law Firm have many years of experience fighting denied hail claims and other difficult cases on behalf policyholders across the nation, and we are proud of our history of success.
+The hail damage insurance claim lawyers at the Voss Law Firm have many years of experience fighting denied hail claims and other difficult cases on behalf policyholders across the nation, and we are proud of our history of success.
 If you need help, or if you have questions about a hail insurance claim that has been denied, delayed, or underpaid, don’t hesitate to reach out to us at 1-888-614-7730.